adobe/reactor-uploader/README.md

 ##### --private-key (for authentication using an Adobe I/O integration)

 The local path (relative or absolute) to the RSA private key.
 Instructions on how to generate this key can be found in the [Getting Started guide](https://developer.adobelaunch.com/guides/extensions/getting-started/) and should have been used when creating your integration through the Adobe I/O console.

-Optionally, rather than passing the private key path as a command line argument, it can instead be provided by setting an environment variable named `REACTOR_UPLOADER_PRIVATE_KEY`.
+Optionally, rather than passing the private key path as a command line argument, it can instead be provided by setting an environment variable.
+The environment variable should be named one of the following, depending on which Launch environment will be receiving the extension package:

+* `REACTOR_UPLOADER_PRIVATE_KEY_DEV`
+* `REACTOR_UPLOADER_PRIVATE_KEY_QE`
+* `REACTOR_UPLOADER_PRIVATE_KEY_INTEGRATION`
+* `REACTOR_UPLOADER_PRIVATE_KEY_PROD`

 ##### --org-id (for authentication using an Adobe I/O integration)